Common bacteria ‘fuels millions of cases of stomach cancer across the globe’

-A common bacteria is fuelling millions of cases of stomach cancer worldwide – but screening may turn the tide, experts have said.
+A common bacterium is fuelling millions of stomach cancer cases globally, though screening may offer a vital solution, experts say.

-Scientists from the International Agency for Research on Cancer (IARC) – part of the World Health Organisation – project that, if nothing is done, around 15.6 million people across the globe born between 2008 and 2017 will be diagnosed with stomach (gastric) cancer in their lifetime.
+Scientists from the International Agency for Research on Cancer (IARC), part of the World Health Organisation, project that if current trends continue, around 15.6 million people born between 2008 and 2017 will be diagnosed with stomach (gastric) cancer in their lifetime.

-Of these cases, some 11.9 million (76%) will be due to infection with Helicobacter pylori (H. pylori).
+Of these cases, a staggering 11.9 million – 76 per cent – are directly linked to infection with Helicobacter pylori (H. pylori).

 While the vast majority of new cases will be in Asia (particularly India and China), some two million could occur in the Americas, 1.7 million in Africa and 1.2 million in Europe.